-Following is a list of parameters and guide to refer to while deciding or choosing a weapon sight to go with.
+Following is a list of parameters and guides to refer to while deciding or choosing a weapon sight to go with.

 Quality of optics and electronics

-Whether it is a I2 weapon sight or a thermal sight, the quality of optics of the device play a big role in the overall performance of a night sight.
-Both type of weapon sights use fast optics in combination with electronics and sensors to improve the capability of the device.
+Whether it is an I2 weapon sight or a thermal sight, the quality of optics of the device plays a big role in the overall performance of night sight.
+Both types of weapon sights use fast optics in combination with electronics and sensors to improve the capability of the device.

-In an I2 weapon sight it is the combination of high quality, near infra-red sensitive, fast optics and latest generation I2 tubes that provide the higher resolution, clear vision and a wider field of view (FoV) to the operator which allow him to acquire, recognise and engage with objects and targets even in near pitch dark conditions.
+In an I2 weapon sight, it is the combination of high quality, near infra-red sensitive, fast optics and latest generation I2 tubes that provide the higher resolution, clear vision and a wider field of view (FoV) to the operator which allows him to acquire, recognize and engage with objects and targets even in near pitch dark conditions.

 In thermal weapon sights, the resolution of the device and the size and specifications of its optics would probably be important elements to judge the quality of the device.

 In both cases, depending on the application and deployment requirements, the size and quality of optics would play a significant role in delivering the optimal magnification and field of view in the device